atakanertrk/reactjs-basic-template/README.md

 * Database: SQLite, SHA256 Hashed String generated for user authentication in server side SHA256(username+password) = authentication code
 * Hashed authentication code stored in Client Cookie and used in Http requests

+* calling a POST request repeatedly have side effects of creating the same resource multiple times.
+So we have used PUT for Adding Note
+> HttpPost(Login,GetNotes) - HttpPut(AddNote,CreateAccount) - HttpDelete(DeleteNote)

 ### https://www.youtube.com/watch?v=9sB8oT6AKow&feature=youtu.be&ab_channel=AtakanErt%C3%BCrk

 ## Login Page